japila-books/apache-spark-internals/docs/rdd/index.md

 words: org.apache.spark.rdd.RDD[String] = MapPartitionsRDD[27] at flatMap at <console>:24
 ```

-NOTE: You link:spark-rdd-caching.adoc[cache] it so the computation is not performed every time you work with `words`.
+NOTE: You spark-rdd-caching.md[cache] it so the computation is not performed every time you work with `words`.

 == [[creating-rdds-from-input]] Creating RDDs from Input

-Refer to link:spark-io.adoc[Using Input and Output (I/O)] to learn about the IO API to create RDDs.
+Refer to spark-io.md[Using Input and Output (I/O)] to learn about the IO API to create RDDs.

 === Transformations